 Much like any storyboard, content in XR can be broken down into setting and action elements.
 The setting defines the look and feel of an experience, in the case of a company that can take the form of realistic panoramic shots of your own office/showroom space and if that is not possible, or you want to transcend the brick and mortar, one can use a virtually generated 3D model of the space.

-GMetri has integrations with Flickr, Sketchfab, and Google Poly, thereby, giving you access to 4 million 3D assets and hundred thousand 360 degree images.
+GMetri has integrations with Flickr, Sketchfab, and Google Poly, thereby, giving you access to 4 million 3D assets and hundred thousand 360 degree images for building gamified content for Virtual Reality.

 Types of content used to create a setting: